augustebaum/masters-thesis/Chapters/literature_review.md

 - CERTIFAI
 - GRACE

 Using a latent space is very frequent nowadays.
+CITE??
+In some cases the point is to learn a latent space that is amenable both to classification and CF generation (@zhangInterpretable2022) while in other cases learning a latent representation that is completely independent from the classification task is a deliberate design choice (@cohenGifsplanation2022).

 Constraints applied to CFs:
 - @rasouliCARE2022